nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

 the ScraperManager's `driver` attribute), if multiple polls are being scraped concurrently, the WebDriver instance can load only one page at a time, and *all* the currently active scrape_poll() tasks would end up parsing the source for the same poll.
-Because the WebDriver is a Chrome browser, we could open a new tab for each poll, but keeping track of them and switching between them adds a layer of unnecessary complexity and potential bugs.
+Since the WebDriver is a Chrome browser, we could open a new tab for each poll, but keeping track of them and switching between them adds a layer of unnecessary complexity and a potential source of bugs.
 We could also create a new WebDriver instance for each poll, but that introduces overhead.
-Either way, this would likely not be a bottleneck and I figured the easiest solution was to wait for each WebDriver GET request.
+Either way, this would likely not be a bottleneck and I figured the easiest solution was to wait for each WebDriver request.

 We won't delve into the scrape_poll() function.
 It parses the HTML from the Selenium WebDriver using BeautifulSoup like we've already seen.